 Distance from fence guide edge is 59 mm which is 2.322 inches.
-The base plate is attached with 4 mm threaded screws.
+The base plate is attached with standard M4 (4 mm) threaded screws.

 Distance from center to fence guide

 Under the router view

-Since it’s my first router I really can’t say anything negative about it.
+Since Bosch POF 1400 is my first router I really can’t say anything negative about it.
 I just don’t have any comparison.

-People have complained about the spring being too strong making it hard to adjust depth by hand.
+People have complained about the spring being too strong making it hard to adjust the depth by hand.
 For me, it is maybe a bit stiff.
 Fine adjustment helps us out here.
 This is probably the case for Bosch POF 1200 AE which has not fine adjustment.

 Compared to other comparable routers this does not come with horizontal fine adjustment (for parallel guide).
 This would be actually also a great feature.

 Overall impression by far is very positive

 My emotions can be summed up by questions instead.
 How did I live without a router so far?
 It’s an awesome addition to my toolbox.
-If you are in process of buying your first plunge router I can recommend Bosch POF 1400 ACE.
+If you are in the process of buying your first plunge router I can recommend Bosch POF 1400 ACE.
 I have used it only for a few projects and a few weeks, but I am impressed by the creative possibilities I have now.
 I can’t actually imagine router without most of this feature this one came with.
 If you are buying your first – I totally recommend spending a little bit more.

 If it’s your first router I have a few recommendations.

 Get a waste board and few clamps to hold down your stock.
 Didn’t’ feel good to do something directly on the kitchen table (or any table).